Screen of death colors from blue to black in Windows 10

 Receiving a screen of death is not a pleasant experience at all and most users would agree that they would very much like not to face one during their work with the computer.
 Sadly PC is not a perfect machine and it is not working in a perfect environment so errors happen.

-The most famous and well-known death screen is blue which is also the most common one, my bet would be that there is not a user which has not been faced with this blue error screen.
+The most famous and well-known death screen is blue which is also a most common one, my bet would be that there is not a user which has not been faced with this blue error screen.
 There is no simple explanation why these stop errors occur as several factors can be involved.
 However, it is known that the malfunctioning of hardware drivers or drivers that are installed by third-party software drive this unwanted change.

 But did you know that there is more colors for infamous death screens and not just blue one?

-Microsoft has coded different errors to different colors in the goal for the technical team to be aware right away of what type and kind of error they are dealing with.
+Microsoft has coded different errors to different colors in the goal for the technical team to be aware right away what type and kind of error they are dealing with.

 Color for screen errors are: Blue, Black, Pink, Brown, Yellow, Red, Orange, Green and White